Current Climate Warming Trend, Expected Impacts & What Can Be Done?

 Given below is an outline about the current climate warming trend we are on, some reasons why this is occurring and the expected impacts of this trend:

-1) Given below is graph showing atmospheric CO2 levels over the last 800,000 years and how it has risen recently to unprecedented levels compared to this earlier record.
+1) Given below is a graph showing atmospheric CO2 levels over the last 800,000 years and how it has risen recently to unprecedented levels compared to this earlier record.
 This graph is from an article published by Climate.gov entitled “How do we know the build-up of carbon dioxide in the atmosphere is caused by humans?” on November 5, 2020.

-Article indicated this is the source of the graph: NOAA’s National Centers for Environmental Information (NCEI).
+The article indicated this is the source of the graph: NOAA’s National Centers for Environmental Information (NCEI).

-2) Given below is a graph showing that rising CO2 levels have been correlating closely with rising global temperatures since 1880.
+2a) Given below is a graph showing that rising CO2 levels have been correlating closely with rising global temperatures since 1880.
 This graph is entitled “Global Temperatures and CO2 Concentrations (2020)“, which was published on Feb 19th, 2020 by ClimateCentral.

 3) Given below is a graph of the Monthly Average CO2 level at the Mauna Loa observatory in Hawaii.
-It illustrates fairly steady rise in CO2 levels and that the Covid crisis seemed to have had a very limited effect on reducing the rate of increase in CO2 levels over the past year.
+It illustrates a fairly steady rise in CO2 levels and that the Covid crisis seemed to have had a very limited effect on reducing the rate of increase in CO2 levels over the past year.

 Note: The red lines and symbols represent the monthly mean values.
 The black lines and symbols represent the same, after correction for the average seasonal cycle.